-The Commission is a member of the Provincial Health Services Authority ("PHSA" or the "Authority"), which was created under the Society Act of British Columbia on December 12, 2001 with a Board of Directors appointed by the Ministry and is one of six health authorities in British Columbia ("BC").
-The Commission is dependent on the Ministry to provide sufficient funds to continue operations, replace essential equipment and complete its capital projects.
-The Commission is a not-for-profit organization under the Income Tax Act and, as such, is exempt from income and capital taxes.
+The Corporation is a member of the Provincial Health Services Authority ("PHSA" or the "Authority"), which was created under the Society Act of British Columbia on December 12, 2001 with a Board of Directors appointed by the Ministry of Health (the "Ministry").
+PHSA is one of six health authorities in British Columbia ("BC").
+Effective April 1, 2011, the financial operations of the EHSC were transferred to the Authority to align BC's pre-hospital services with the health care system.

+The Corporation is dependent on the Ministry to provide sufficient funds to continue operations, replace essential equipment and complete its capital projects.
+The Corporation is a not-for-profit organization under the Income Tax Act and, as such, is exempt from income and capital taxes.

-The following agencies/programs (collectively referred to as "Agencies") are also included in PHSA:
+The following agencies/programs (collectively referred to as "Agencies") are also included in PHSA's mandate: